 To display content, a table view must have a data source.
 The data source mediates between the app’s data model and the table view.
 A table view’s data source must conform to the

 UITableViewDataSource protocol.
-For more information about the data source, see Data Source and Delegate in Table View Programming Guide for iOS.
+For more information about the data source, see Data Source and Delegate.

 Each individual table cell can display a variety of content.
 Cells that use the default basic style can display an image and text label, and cells that use one of the other three standard styles can display an image, text label, and detail text label in a particular pre-defined layout.
 You can set a cell’s image programmatically using the “Image” (image) field in the Attributes Inspector, which appears when the cell is in one of the four standard styles.
 However, you must set the

 detailTextLabel properties programmatically.
-To learn more about table cell content, see A Closer Look at Table View Cells in Table View Programming Guide for iOS.
+To learn more about table cell content, see A Closer Look at Table View Cells.

 A cell’s content—image, text, and any custom views—resides in its content view.
 If you want to customize your table cell beyond the standard cell styles, you can set the cell style to custom and add your custom views to the cell’s